Jose Balseca next to a sign at the World Games

 Evidence-based, Sports Medicine-focused.

-As he was trained at Northeast College, Dr. Balseca is an evidence-based chiropractor who specializes in sports medicine.
-He is also the team chiropractor for the Rochester Razorsharks basketball team and in the past worked with the was the Rochester Lancers soccer team.
-He is also a former faculty member at University of Rochester School of Medicine.
+As he was trained at Northeast College, Dr. Balseca is an evidence-based chiropractor specializing in sports medicine.
+He is the former team chiropractor for the Rochester Razorsharks basketball team and works with the Rochester Lancers soccer team.
+Balseca has also provided chiropractic care to athletes at the Olympic Training Center in Lake Placid (2023) and during the USA Hockey Women's World Championships (2024) and is a former faculty member at the University of Rochester School of Medicine.

 It has always been a goal of Balseca's to work on an international level.
 In 2022, he was chosen as one of forty-six chiropractors to provide healthcare to athletes in the World Games, he treated athletes at the Wako World Kickboxing Championship in Italy in 2021 and at Nitro Circus in Rochester, N.Y. an event featuring extreme sports such as BMX and skateboarding.